Leonard Curtis

 Leonard Curtis is one of the largest independent firms in the UK specialising in corporate recovery, insolvency and business restructuring.

-It is a national practice with more than 250 staff based at offices in Manchester, Bury, Liverpool, Preston, Gateshead, Glasgow, Barlborough, Birmingham, Wolverhampton, Worcester, London, Bristol, Cardiff, Kings Langley, Southampton, Taunton, Dorset, Hampshire, Guernsey, Leeds and Chester.
+It is a national practice with 330 employees operating nationally from 30 UK and offshore locations.

+Leonard Curtis is a member firm of Nexia International, a worldwide network of accounting and consulting firms.

 History

 The firm was founded by Leonard Curtis, who retired in 1983.

 In 1997 the firm considered and rejected a merger with Levy Gee, a general accountancy firm that went on to form Numerica.
 Leonard Curtis partners stated that they preferred to remain a specialist firm.

 In 1998, two offices in Manchester and Liverpool with 30 staff left the firm for BDO Stoy Hayward.

 Later in 1998, Leonard Curtis formed a joint venture, Fisher Curtis, with the insolvency arm of H. W. Fisher.
 The arrangement lasted only two years before the firms separated again.

+In 2023, it became a member firm of Nexia International.